 Timer Button

 The timer function is used to delay the cooking time.
 This is great when making Instant Pot Steel Cut Oats or Instant Pot Brown Rice.
-You can prep the rice in the morning and set to be ready at dinner time or prep oats and wake up to warm oatmeal!
+You can prep the rice in the morning and set it to be ready at dinner time or prep oats and wake up to warm oatmeal!

-To Use the Timer Function:
+How to Use the Timer Function:

 - Select either manual (pressure cooking) or slow cooker mode, as these are the only two modes compatible with the timer function.